oneapi-src/disease-prediction/README.md

 ### Optimized Reference Solution Implementation

 An optimized implementation of training and inference of PyTorch models which leverages Intel® CPU architectures and instruction sets, such as AVX512, can be built by using Intel® Extension for PyTorch*.
+The fourth generation Intel® Xeon® Scalable processors (Sapphire Rapids) provide suppport for AVX512 bf16 instructions to provide additional boost by utilizing Automatic Mixed Precision.
 Further optimizations for Intel® CPUs can be obtained by using Intel® Neural Compressor to quantize a trained to INT8 format.
 This reference kit provides code for the same model building and inference process optimized via these techniques.

 #### Model Building Process with Intel® Optimizations